-The Nursing graduates are prepared to provide direct client care to individuals within the context of family and community relationships in accordance with their level of preparation.
-Although the primary focus is in meeting identified health care needs of the adult, the graduate is prepared to promote health in clients throughout the life span in a variety of settings.
+The Associate Degree in Nursing graduates are prepared to provide direct client care to individuals within the context of family and community relationships in accordance with their level of preparation.
+Although the primary focus is on meeting identified health care needs of the adult, the graduate is prepared to promote health in clients throughout the life span in a variety of settings.

-Because individual students are unique and learning is a life-long endeavor, all students are encouraged to embrace a lifetime of learning and to set personal and professional goals.
+Because individual students are unique and learning is a life-long endeavor, the Nursing Division offers programs with multiple entry and exit points that meet state specific board of nursing requirements for both practical and registered nursing education.
+All students are encouraged to embrace a lifetime of learning and to set personal and professional goals.